greim/gen/src/chapters/07-recursion.md

 }
 ```

-Read as: *yield all the things on the left, then yield this thing, then yield all the things on the right*.
 And voila!
-We have an in-order iteration that visits every value in the tree.
+We have an in-order iteration over every value in the tree.

 ----------------